-There is a built-in sound troubleshooter in Windows 10 which is pretty good in diagnosing and fixing common sound issues.
-When you are experiencing sound issues, you should run the sound troubleshooter (Settings app > Update & security > Troubleshoot) before doing anything else.
+There is a built-in sound troubleshooter in Windows 10/11, which is pretty good at diagnosing and fixing common sound issues.
+When you are experiencing sound issues, you should run the sound troubleshooter (called Audio troubleshooter in Windows 11) before doing anything else.

-If the troubleshooter fails to diagnose the issue, you can then try manually checking sound settings or restore sound settings to defaults.
+If the troubleshooter fails to diagnose the issue, you can then try manually checking sound settings and restore sound settings to their defaults.

 Reinstalling the audio driver is the last resort while troubleshooting sound issues.
 Before reinstalling the audio driver, you can try restarting the audio driver.